CogGrinder/Fortran-Stencil-Microbenchmarks/doc/01_installation.md

 ```
 warning: will install numpy and matplotlib in your current python environment

+## Other requirements
+For nvfortran and GPU benchmarks, one must configure exports TODO: explain export handling once done

 ## For performance counters ``perf_regions`` dependency
 - [sudo] For quick activation of papi, temporarily add access to performance events with this line:
 ```bash